26 May 2021 | BI and data analysis, Revenue management, Industry technology, Market Insight, Data science

 For hoteliers June signifies the beginning of budget season.
 It’s the time of year when Revenue Managers, General Managers and fellow commercial teams spend countless hours developing strategies, forecasting revenue and outlining their annual budget for the following year.

-With the vaccine roll-out accelerating globally and recovery on the horizon, the budgeting process can be undertaken with a greater sense of optimism than 2020.
-However, the hospitality industry is still suffering from the effects of the pandemic.
+With the Covid-19 now in the rear view mirror and a travel recovery having been realised in most regions around the globe, the budgeting process can be undertaken with a greater sense of optimism than 2021.
+However, the hospitality industry is now suffering from the effects of a disrupted labour market, high inflation, rising costs and 'travel chaos'.
 The rebound and recovery varies widely by country, leading to a somewhat clouded outlook for 2022.

 Traditionally, hoteliers have relied on historical data and year-over-year trends to forecast and build a budget.
-With 2020’s data mostly irrelevant due to Covid-19, this poses a problem.
-One which can be partly resolved by using predictive, forward looking data to deliver a clearer picture of incoming demand in your market, when it will return and from where.
+With 2020 and 2021’s data mostly irrelevant due to Covid-19, this poses a problem.
+One which can be partly resolved by using predictive, forward looking data to deliver a clearer picture of incoming demand in your market and from where.

 Big data is growing exponentially, so much so that the International Data Corporation predicts the world’s quantity of data will grow from 45 zettabytes (a trillion gigabytes) in 2019 to 175 zettabytes by 2025, a staggering growth rate of 61%.